ibm-cloud-docs/FileStorage/replication.md

 5. Click the **I acknowledge that due to cancellation, data loss may occur** checkbox and click **Cancel Replica**.

-## How Do I Cancel Replication When the Primary Volume Is Cancelled?
+## How Do I Cancel Replication When the Primary Volume Is Canceled?

-When a primary volume is cancelled, the replication schedule and the volume in the replica data center are deleted.
-Replicas are cancelled from the **{{site.data.keyword.filestorage_short}}** page.
+When a primary volume is canceled, the replication schedule and the volume in the replica data center are deleted.
+Replicas are canceled from the **{{site.data.keyword.filestorage_short}}** page.

  1. Highlight your volume on the **{{site.data.keyword.filestorage_short}}** page.
  2. Click the **Actions** drop-down menu and select **Cancel for {{site.data.keyword.filestorage_short}}**.
  3. Select when to cancel the volume – **Immediately** or **Anniversary Date** and click **Continue**.
- 4. Click the **I acknowledge that due to cancellation, data loss may occur*a* checkbox and click **Cancel**.
+ 4. Click the **I acknowledge that due to cancellation, data loss may occur*a* check box and click **Cancel**.